 Contestants teams will be judged by two scenarios: agent utilization and customer/resource satisfaction.
 Two top teams that perform best in each scenario will be selected.
 The top teams will be provided with cash and / or other prizes.
-In addition to these prizes, the top four teams will be invited to submit a four page paper for a contest paper session to be held at the 2020 ACM SIGSPATIAL GIS conference.
+In addition to these prizes, the top four teams (top two from each scenario) will be invited to submit a four page paper for a contest paper session to be held at the 2020 ACM SIGSPATIAL GIS conference.
 These papers will be subject to review and acceptance by the contest organizers, but it is expected that each of the top teams will have their paper in the conference proceedings and a ten-minute presentation in the contest session.
 At least one team member of each winning team must register for the 2020 ACM SIGSPATIAL GIS conference.

 Important DatesDeadline for submissions: September 8, 2020, (11:59PM PDT)

 Invitation of papers for best submissions: September 16, 2020, (11:59PM PDT)

 Submission Deadline for invited papers: September 25, 2020, (11:59PM PDT)